 Gather the ingredients.

 Make the sauce while the pasta is cooking.
-Heat the remaining olive oil in a large heavy-bottomed frying pan to hot, but not smoking.
+Heat the remaining olive oil in a large heavy-bottomed frying pan to hot, but not smoking, over medium-high heat.

-Add the drained sardines to the frying pan and stir very carefully taking care not to break the sardines up too much.
-Finally, add the lemon zest and stir again.
+Add the drained sardines to the frying pan, stirring very carefully, so as not to break the sardines up too much.
+Finally, add the lemon zest, and stir again.

 - Prepare all your ingredients before starting to cook the pasta, so the sauce is ready while the pasta is still hot.